Credit Compliance for Reporting Periods 2013-15 or Earlier

 Group 3: Admitted in 1984 through 1990, 1993, 1996, 1999, 2002, 2005, 2008, 2011 and 2014

-Newly admitted members are exempt from completing and certifying CLE credits for the year of their admission and the following calendar year.
-For example, if you were admitted in 2011, you would not complete and certify credits for this reporting period (2010-2012) even though you are in Group 3.
-You would first do these at the end of the 2013–2015 reporting period.
-Members admitted in 2012 will do these at the end of the 2014–2016 reporting period.
-Members admitted in 2013 will first do these at the end of the 2015–2017 reporting period.
+Newly admitted members are exempt from completing and certifying CLE credits for the year of their admission.
+Members admitted in 2016 will first do these at the end of the 2017-2019 reporting period.
 When new members report at the end of their first reporting period, they may claim all CLE credits earned on or after their date of admission to the WSBA.

 Back to top

 Carry-over credits from the previous reporting period may be used to meet the requirements of the current reporting period.
-If the total of your current reporting period credits exceeds 45, you may carry-over a maximum of 15 credits towards your next reporting period.
-Of these 15 credits, up to 2 can be ethics credits and up to 5 can be A/V credits.
+If the total of your current reporting period credits exceeds 45, you may carry over a maximum of 15 credits towards your next reporting period.
+Of these 15 credits, up to two can be ethics credits and up to five can be A/V credits.
 No credits will be carried over if a Comity Certificate of MCLE Compliance from a comity state is used for compliance certification.